phys-sim-book/mdbook-src/src/lec19-linear_FEM.md

 # Linear Finite Elements

-From the governing equations in the continuous setting, we derived the discretized weak form system (nd equations) using the backward Euler time integration rule:
+From the governing equations in the continuous setting, we derived the discretized weak form system ($nd$ equations) using the backward Euler time integration rule:

 $$
 \begin{aligned}